How much funding schools receive, and advice on how to spend it.

 Guidance on what specific information you need to publish on your website is available.

-Ofsted inspectors will also consider how your school is using the premium.
+Ofsted inspectors currently consider how your school is using the premium.